collective/awesome-volto/README.md

 > :warning: While we try to list them all, some of these addons **might be a Work in Progress**, require special branches of Volto or dedicated Plone addons.

-Various addons that can't fit in a specific category:
+Various addons that can't fit in a specific category, in mostly random order:

+- [volto-site-settings](https://github.com/collective/volto-site-settings) - Makes available the site settings to any volto block / component.
+- [volto-outdooractive](https://github.com/collective/volto-outdooractive) - Integration with OutdoorActive, an external service
+- [volto-middleware-helmet](https://github.com/collective/volto-middleware-helmet) - Middleware to add security to Volto's HTTP headers
+- [volto-customer-satisfaction](https://github.com/collective/volto-customer-satisfaction) - Gather feedback from site users
 - [volto-authomatic](https://github.com/collective/volto-authomatic) - OpenId Authentication in Volto
 - [volto-tito-block](https://github.com/collective/volto-tito-block) - Volto block to integrate with Tito, a platform to sell tickets online
 - [volto-block-banner](https://github.com/collective/volto-block-banner) - Volto block for a customizable visual banner